programist78/buy_sub18_05_23/README.md

    NEXT_PUBLIC_GOOGLE_MAPS_API_KEY=""
    ```

-Once you have completed all these steps, you will be able to run the code project without any programming knowledge.
+Once you have completed all these steps, you will be able to run the code project on both Windows and macOS without any programming knowledge.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>